- The sharing economy is a peer-to-peer model of renting goods and services. Backlinks and the key to building a thriving online community.

 SEO Outreach is no different.

 This guide explains how - and why - backlinks are the key to turning your bright idea into a thriving online community.

-With such closely-aligned principles, it’s easy to see that SEO Outreach is a complementary strategy for marketing sharing economy platforms.
+With such closely-aligned principles, it’s easy to see that an SEO outreach project involving backlinks for SEO is a complementary strategy for marketing sharing economy platforms.

-1. Links impact rankings more than any factor
+1. Backlinks impact rankings more than any factor

-Backlinko’s analysis of 1 million Google search results showed that links had the greatest impact on rankings of any factor.
+Using a backlink checker such as Backlinko will show that you that links had the greatest impact on rankings of any factor when analysing 1 million Google search results.
 Google themselves have admitted it: backlinks form the foundation of their algorithm, as one of their top 3 ranking signals.

 These days, Google pays attention to link quality as well as quantity.

-What’s more is that relevance is highly-prized: authority sites with a theme related to yours carry most rank juju of all.
+What’s more is that relevance is highly-prized: authority sites with a theme related to yours carry most rank juice.

 The good news is that the sharing economy (and all that it stands for) is trending right now.